 Evoqua Water Technologies was contacted by a leading US producer of fertilizers and pesticides and consultative services in the field of agricultural technology.
-Site managers for the company were seeking a solution for treatment of contaminants containing rainwater runoff.
+Site managers for the company were seeking a solution for treating the rainwater runoff, which was contaminated with pesticides, to keep the contaminants from flowing into local water sources or leaching into groundwater.
 The company originally employed a rental equipment system; however, they sought a permanent solution that would improve treatment performance and offered a reduction in cost versus the existing rental contract.

 In the fall of 2009, Evoqua provided a PV® Series adsorber system featuring two (2) 6' diameter vessels on a single-skid arrangement.
 The system arrived on-site with piping assembled and activated carbon loaded; therefore, no additional site assembly was required.
 As part of the pilot agreement, Evoqua also offered onsite services which included removal of spent carbon and transportation to our RCRA approved reactivation facility.